rfries/enig4s/README.md

 ### Plugboard

-A `PlugBoard` is a statful component that allows for the swapping of specified values in pairs, for example the pair "AN" specifies that all A's become 'N's, and that all 'N's become 'A's.
+A `PlugBoard` is a stateful component that allows for the swapping of specified values in pairs, for example the pair "AN" specifies that all A's become 'N's, and that all 'N's become 'A's.
 All other values are passed through unchanged.